IMPORTANT - Using the SSL Configuration Tool (the Java-based tool) will not work in 9.4 or later, you must use the NEW tool outlined in this KB.

 After installation by going to $:\Kaseya\Services\KAF-Tool.exe and using the Kaseya Application Firewall Certificate Manager, the screen will look like this:

-IMPORTANT - Using the SSL Configuration Tool (the Java based tool) will not work in 9.4 or later, you must use the NEW tool outlined above.
+IMPORTANT - Using the SSL Configuration Tool (the Java-based tool) will not work in 9.4 or later, you must use the NEW tool outlined above.
+May need to be run as administrator if it fails.

-16. Using Either Process, copy your certificate file to a safe location on the machine (where it won't be deleted), then use either of the above pictured interfaces to browse to select that file, enter the password/passphrase you set when you exported it and click update/next.
+17. Using Either Process, copy your certificate file to a safe location on the machine (where it won't be deleted), then use either of the above-pictured interfaces to browse to select that file, enter the password/passphrase you set when you exported it and click update/next.